hzhang20902/hzhang20902/README.md

 - [Containerization/Orchestration/Deployment via Docker and Kubernetes](https://github.com/hzhang20902/portfolioFSdockerDeploy)
 - [Spring Security Auth. and JWTs](https://github.com/hzhang20902/jwtSetup)
 -
-- 💞️ I’m looking to collaborate on any projects that work to bring people together
-- and empower them to create.
 -
 - 📫 How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/henryzthatsme)